Project Structure and Build System

 build-prepare: prepare-common

-To avoid that the common parts are built multiple times during recursive make invocations (i.e. for submodules), the above rule only performs a build in the top-most recursion layer ($(MAKELEVEL) == 0.
-If this does not work properly, for example, if the PicoNut build system is invoked as a recursive build from a third-party Makefile, the option PN_BUILD_COMMON=1 may be added to the command line.
+Note: To avoid that the common parts are built multiple times during recursive make invocations (i.e. for submodules), the build system builds the common layer only in the top-most recursion layer.
+If this does not work properly, for example, if the PicoNut build system is invoked as a recursive build from a third-party Makefile, the option PN_BUILD_INIT=1 may be added to the command line.
+This will enforce the (re-)building of layer 1 whenever the current module is built.

 Layer 3: Systems and Software

-a) Systems
+Systems

-- may have own configuration
+- may have own configuration,

-- have their own tree inside PN_BUILD_DIR
+- have their own tree inside `PN_BUILD_DIR`,

 Both systems and software applications may also be external, i.e. not part of the PicoNut source tree.

-a) PicoNut installation exists, no non-default compile-time options selected
+• no non-default compile-time options are selected,

 In this case, no rule needs be added to the Makefile, but the developer is responsible for providing a PicoNut installation.

-In this case, all or a subset of PicoNut modules are built together with the system in its own build tree.
 To this end, the following rule must be added to the respective system Makefile:

 build-prepare: